-The overall Fashion Market in Europe amounts to EUR 420bn.
-By 2023/24 Zalando aims to generate 20bn in GMV, this would lead to a 5% market share.
-Furthermore by 2023, Zalando aims to generate 20% of its gross merchandise value with more sustainable products.
-This translates into a potentially very high profit impact of 60-150m EUR on Zalando.
+The overall Fashion Market in Europe amounts to EUR 350 bn in 2020 (decreasing from 420bn in 2019 due to area-wide closures of stationary retail as a protective measure against the COVID-19 pandemic).
+By 2025 Zalando aims to generate EUR 30bn in GMV, this would lead to a 8,57% market share.
+Furthermore, by 2023, Zalando aims to generate 25% of its gross merchandise value with more sustainable products (target was raised from 20-25% at the end of 2020).
+This translates into EUR 7.5bn in GMV generated with sustainable fashion and a potentially very high profit impact of 160m to 230m on Zalando.
 The range results from the dependency on our partners & brands for the supply of sustainable products.
+To give an even more accurate figure, we included the profit margin for more sustainable fashion in our estimate.